nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/AI.md

 #### model (mandatory)

-Specifies the model name as recognized by the service, e.g., `gpt-4.1` for GPT 4.1 or `o3-mini` to select between these OpenAI corresponding models.
+Specifies the model name as recognized by the service, e.g., `gpt-4.1` for GPT 4.1 or `o3-mini` to select between the corresponding models.
 Please consult your LLM service provider for a list of models offered.

 #### Note
-> - Pricing for commercial AI services will differ depending on factors such as the model type chosen, the size of the prompt, the size of the diff submitted, and the amount of output generated.
+> - Pricing for commercial AI services varies depending on factors such as the model type selected, the size of the prompt, the size of the diff submitted, and the volume of output generated.
-> - Some hosting services may require a LLM vendor prefix, e.g. `openai/gpt-4.1` would be an example of a GitHub model selection.
+> - Some hosting services may require an LLM vendor prefix, e.g., `openai/gpt-4.1`, which would be an example of a GitHub model selection.

 #### apiKey (Not required for free-to-use AI services)

-API keys are typically required for API authentication when using commercial, secured on-premises, or cloud services which enforce access control.
+API keys are typically required for API authentication when using commercial, secured on-premises, or cloud services that enforce access control.

 Please consult your LLM service provider's instructions on how to obtain an API key for their API, for example: